Argentina Flag

 120V · A/B

 Bring a plug adapter.
-Check if your charger supports 100–240V before packing a voltage converter.
+Verify your charger supports 100–240V.

 Stadium Entry — Clear Bag Policy (Critical)

-FIFA and Dallas Stadium enforce a strict clear bag policy.
-Show up with a regular backpack or large purse and you'll be turned away at the gate and sent to a paid locker.
+Show up with a regular backpack and you'll be turned away at the gate — sent to a paid locker.
 Don't be that person.

 UV Index 10–11 · Skin burns in ~15 min